 01-03-1897 – 10-01-1979 Dorothy Arzner – Born in San Francisco, California.
 She was an American film director.
 Her directorial career in feature films spanned from the late 1920s into the early 1940s.
 Throughout that time she was the only woman working in the field.
 She was a lesbian who cultivated a masculine look in her clothes and appearance.
 Arzner had been linked romantically with a number of actresses, but lived the last 40 years of her life with choreographer Marion Morgan.
 The films she directed in the 1930s launched the careers of many actresses, including Katharine Hepburn, Rosalind Russell, Sylvia Sidney, and Lucille Ball.
 In 1936, she became the first woman to join the newly formed Directors Guild of America.

-01-03-1916 – 10-21-1995 Maxene Andrews – Born in Mound, Minnesota.
+01-03-1916 – 10-21-1995 Maxene Andrews – Born in Mound, Minnesota to a Greek father and a Norwegian-American mother.
 She was one of the Andrew Sisters.
 With her sisters, Patty and Laverne, they were one of the most successful women’s singing groups, with 19 gold records and sales of nearly 100 million copies.
 They began performing in the early 1930s when the Depression wiped out their father’s business.
 In 1937, the trio scored their first big hit with Bei Mir Bist Du Schoen.
 Maxene married Lou Levy in 1941 and divorced in 1950.
 She adopted 2 children.
 She had a relationship with her manager, Lynda Wells and adopted her.
 It was the only way Maxene could legally protect her lover.
 She was estranged from her children at the time of her death and left everything to Lynda Wells.

 01-03-1824 – 06-21-1891 Sophia B. Packard – Born in New Salem, Massachusetts.
 She was an American educator.
 She and her life-long partner, Harriet E. Giles, opened a school for African-American women in Atlanta, Georgia that would eventually become Spelman College.
 With a gift of $100 from First Baptist Church of Medford, Massachusetts, and a promise of administration and financial support from the Boston-based Woman’s American Baptist Home Mission Society, the two women opened a school in the basement of Friendship Baptist Church, an African-American church in southwest Atlanta.
 In 1882 the American Baptist Home Mission Society made a down payment on a permanent site for the school.
 In 1884 John D. Rockefeller paid the balance due.
 He had been impressed by Packard’s vision.
 The school was named in honor of Rockefeller’s wife and her parents.
 Packard remained on the board of trustees and as president of the school until her death in 1891.
 At the time of her death the school had 464 students and a faculty of 34.
 It became Spelman College in 1924, and in 1929 it became affiliated with Atlanta University.
 Packard and Giles are buried together at Silver Lake Cemetery, Athol, Massachusetts.